mattguev/cool-runnings/README.md

 3. Interval: alternating short bursts of intense activity with longer periods of less intense activity or even rest.

-These training methods improve performance by polishing a runners' mechanics and sense of pace.
-All three require a level of 'flow' which is best achieved by access to a track or treadmill.
+These methods improve performance by polishing a runners' mechanics and sense of pace.
+All three require a level of 'flow', which is best achieved by access to a track or treadmill.

 Conflict: Beginners often find themselves training outdoors without convenient access to such tools.
 As such, they risk spending their entire workout preoccupied with the navigation of unfamiliar terrain.

 ## Audience and Features
-Solution: Build a route generator which would solve these challenges and improve beginner race performance by offering three features:
+Proposed Solution: Build a route generator which would solve these challenges and improve beginner race performance by offering three features:

 1. Ability to specify any land-based start point in the world.